golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 RUN apt install -y hashcat
 ```

-We use `dizcza/docker-hashcat:intel-cpu` Docker image as starting point, and then we define a working directory - `WORKDIR /golem/entrypoint`.
+We use `ubuntu` Docker image as starting point, and then we define a working directory - `WORKDIR /golem/entrypoint`.

 ### Docker image